 The hallmark of the frame is the lug embellished with an arabesque pattern.
 This exquisite feature has caused cycling experts to consider it to be a priceless gem of Italian manufacturing.
 This ornamental trait elevates this frame and gives it the status of a true work of art in the cycling world.

 Though the bike looks beautiful enough to hang on a wall as artwork, it really is made to be ridden – and to be ridden fast!
-It is a pure-breed racehorse – to save it for good would be causing yourself to miss out on a lot of fun.
+It is a pure-breed racehorse – to save it for good would be causing you to miss out on a lot of fun.

 Not only is this a gorgeous bike, but it’s also pretty rare.
 It is made using a recently discovered cache of 80s-era Arabesque lugs.